 - They don’t want their insurance rates to go up

 And, while all of these may sound like really good reasons, they’re not.
 There is never a good reason not to call the police.
 It doesn’t matter how late for work the accident has made you.
-It doesn’t matter that the concert you’re going to already started.
+It doesn’t matter that the concert you’re going to already start.
 There is never a good reason to not call the police.

 Your Attorney Will Need the Police Report